rbrother/articles/infia/article.md

 ![Infia windows](https://raw.githubusercontent.com/rbrother/articles/refs/heads/main/infia/infia-windows.png)

 After the dead-end of [my first project of vibrational wavefunctions](https://www.brotherus.net/post/starting-on-a-career-in-computational-quantum-chemistry) and the grinding to halt of my [Arsine vibrations project](https://www.brotherus.net/post/death-by-fortran-common-block) at the Physical Chemistry laboratory, there was a need to try something with higher probability of success.
 To this end professor **Lauri Halonen** proposed spectrum analysis in January 1996.
-Halonen had available Deuterobromoacetylene (DCCBr) high-resolution infrared spectra which had been measured by **Olavi Vaittinen** (in Halonens group) and **Oliver Polanz** (from Wuppertal University in Germany) but not yet analyzed.
+Halonen had available Deuterobromoacetylene (DCCBr) high-resolution infrared spectra which had been measured by **Olavi Vaittinen** (in group of Halonen) and **Oliver Polanz** (from Wuppertal University in Germany) but not yet analyzed.

 Such spectra contain thousands of absolution peaks at specific wavelengths in the infrared area.
 These peaks correspond to transitions in the vibrational and rotational state of the molecule.
 Quantum mechanical vibration-rotation model allows derivation of mathematical relationship between the vibration and rotation parameters or the molecule and the wavelengths of its infrared spectrum.
-The molecular properties include force strengths of bonds between atoms and rotational moments of intertia along its axes.
+The molecular properties include force strengths of bonds between atoms and rotational moments of inertia along its axes.

 Below Figure 1 shows one band-system out of five that I analyzed from DCCBr spectrum.
 Three levels of magnification demonstrate the high density of absorption peaks: